Hachette Book Group

 Risk Level:

 Hachette’s HRC 2025 CEI rating indicates the company covers transgender related costs for its employees and their children, including paid short-term leave, puberty blockers, cross-sex hormones, chest surgeries, genital surgeries, medical visits and lab monitoring, travel and lodging.
 Additionally, the company has pledged philanthropic support of at least one organization or event that promotes sex and gender ideology.
 By allowing a political stakeholder group to dictate operations, the company increases health care costs and risks dividing employees, alienating customers and harming shareholders (1)(2).
-Hachette is a corporate partner of the LGBT organization Lambda Literary (3).
+The company was a corporate partner of the LGBT organization Lambda Literary (3).
 Otherwise, there are no publicly known cases of Hachette using corporate funds to advance ideological causes, organizations, or policies (4).

 Criteria: